chrissunny94/IIT_jammu_mtech_artificial_intelligence_machine_learning/pattern_recognition/notes.md

             - Unique chain code for the particular object
     - Order of the shape no

+- Data collection
+- Pattern recognition
+- make them invariant of the rotation
+    - Difference in the consecutive numbers
+    - Max magnitude or minimum magnitude

 -----------------------------------------------------------------------------
 ==========   28th May 2023 =====================

+June 4th 2023

+- Bayes Rules
+-

+Feature vector
+    - de dimensional vector
+    - Feature space
+    quadratic function for classification

+Decision Boundary

+BOX classifier

+Artificial Neural Networks

+-

+Beysian theory
+-  it makes the assumtion that
+    - Its known as the prior
+    Notation and probability
+        - Sea bass(ω1)
+        - Salmon (ω2)

+P(ω1) --> next fish is a sea bass , or
+P(w2) --> next fish is a salmon .

+P(w1) + P(w2) = 1

+Notations and probability
+- fish is associated with features and weight
+    -

+Conditinal probability

+- P(w2=salmon | x= heavy ) = 40/43 *

+Joint probability distribution

+Linear classifier
+Quadratic classifier